-Config diff and Rollback can be used by any user with administrator permission and access to the shell.
-It is initiated via the web-ui or command line.

-- Only one import/restore and rollback is permitted on the box at once. - Rollback cannot be initiated without a failing import/restore. - Rollback cannot be initiated to a specific version. - Rollback does not support manual intervention and once rollback is initiated it cannot be stopped. - Rollback cannot be initiated once import/restore is complete.
+- Config diff and Rollback can be used by any user with Administrator permission and access to the shell.
+It is initiated via the WebUI or command line. - Only one import/restore and rollback is permitted on the box at any time. - Rollback cannot be initiated without a failing import/restore. - Rollback cannot be initiated to a specific version. - Rollback does not support manual intervention and when rollback is initiated it cannot be stopped. - Rollback cannot be initiated after import/restore is complete.